-Habitat for Humanity of Wake County has partnered with the Raleigh community for more than 30 years and has hosted AmeriCorps members since 2001.
+Habitat for Humanity of Wake County has partnered with the community for more than 36 years and has hosted AmeriCorps members since 2001.
 Our affiliate is regarded as a leader in developing new programs such as the Home Builders Blitz and piloting HFHI programs such as the Neighborhood Revitalization Initiative.
-In addition to serving 125 families via homeownership and home preservation projects in FY19, we will also support global families in Honduras, Malawi and Cambodia.
+We have served more than 820 local families through new home construction, helped preserve and repair more than 375 homes, and built more than 850 homes in in Honduras, Malawi and Cambodia.

 AmeriCorps members are eligible to attend a Global Village trip during their service term.
-In addition, members receive a $250 monthly housing allowance ($400/month for 2nd year Habitat AmeriCorps members) and a $100 tool allowance and worksite gear.
+In addition, members receive a $300 monthly housing allowance ($600/month for 2nd year Habitat AmeriCorps members) and a $100 tool allowance and worksite gear.

 Benefits of Service: